 Yes, this is basically possible, however there is no explicit mapping mechanism.
 Rather, the data structure of the Excel spreadsheet must fit to the structure of the corresponding project template in ReqSuite® RM.
-To automatically assure this mapping, we recommend exporting an empty Excel sheet from ReqSuite® RM, copy the existing content column-wise into this sheet and reimport it.
+To automatically assure this mapping, we recommend exporting an empty Excel sheet from ReqSuite® RM, by using the advanced Excel-export, copy the existing content column-wise into this sheet and reimport it.

 Is it possible to export data from the cloud version and easily import it later on into an on-premise version?